Returning Student

 2-3 weeks after you place your order you can check in with Admissions.Central@seattlecolleges.edu or call 206.934.5646 to see if they have received your official transcript.

-Once we have both the official transcript and the evaluation form, they are sent off to the evaluator.
-The process of officially having them evaluated can take up to 8-10 weeks during peak times.
+Once Seattle Central have both the official transcript and the evaluation form, they are sent off to the evaluator.
+The process of officially having them evaluated can take up to 3-4 months during peak times.

-You can always check the progress by logging in to CTC link > Student homepage > Academic Records > View transcript credit report.
+You can always check the progress by logging in to your CTC link account > Student homepage > Academic Records > View transcript credit report.

 When the evaluation is complete, the classes that have been transferred in will appear in that report.